 At first glance, the composition of this still life is remarkable in the ways in which it defines Cowper’s role as Official Photographer, which likely involved record keeping in quill pen and ink, the production of catalogues and the perusal of suppliers’ brochures.
 The reflection of the daylight studio reveals details about Cowper’s working methods.
 In the early 1880s, she would have had to prepare her negatives, coating glass plates with a collodion solution.
 Once focus was achieved, while still sticky with solution, the plate would be inserted into the camera and exposed – a process dependent upon an abundant and steady supply of natural light.
 The reflection of the studio showing large skylights, confirms Cowper’s reliance upon this daylight.

 The catalogues and books Cowper chose for the composition provides another clue to details of Cowper’s professional life.
 Of the six volumes, five of them represent or refer to Cowper’s work as Official Photographer.
-A search of the original photographs register reveals that three of these books, including the Guide to the Duke of Edinburgh’s Collection (1872), Catalogue of Objects of Indian Art (1874), and Italian Sculpture of the Middle Ages (1869), are illustrated exclusively with photographs made by Cowper.
+A search of the original photographs register reveals that two of these books, including the Guide to the Duke of Edinburgh’s Collection (1872) and the Catalogue of Objects of Indian Art (1874) are illustrated exclusively with photographs made by Cowper or with wood-engravings based upon her photographs.
 The 1869 Catalogue of Reproductions of Works of Art: Electrotypes, Plaster Casts, Fictile Ivories, Chromolithos, Etchings, Photographs (1869) listing museum reproductions include those made by Cowper (though unattributed).
+The photographs included in Italian Sculpture of the Middle Ages (1869) were printed from Charles Thurston Thompson’s negatives but registered as having been received from Mrs Cowper, who oversaw the stores of his negatives after his death.
 The Paris International Exhibition: Catalogue of the British Section (1867) is also significant as it recalls Cowper’s first appearance as part of the photographic service of the Museum.
 This is corroborated by Cole’s 6 November 1867 diary entry referencing Thurston Thompson’s arrival at the Paris Exhibition on official museum business with ‘Mrs. Cowper’.
 But this begs the question, did Cowper randomly assemble this still life from the clutter on her desk?
 Or did she consciously choose a majority of volumes that would illustrate the large quantity and broad reach of her work?

 Looking beyond the subject matter, the singularity of this constructed photograph in the context of Cowper’s career as a maker of documents, poses questions relating to its original purpose and use within the Museum.
 To explain the inconsistency, I initially posited that it might represent a surviving example of a ‘practice shot’ by Cowper, part of a program of self-directed professional development.
 But as this photograph dates to 1880, twelve years after Cowper was first employed, I discarded this supposition as Cowper would have been a seasoned professional by this point.